siemens/ix/packages/documentation/docs/controls/application-frame/_basic-navigation_styleguide.md

 import Playground from '@site/src/components/Demo';

 Basic navigation is a combination of essential infrastructure components forming the basic application layout structure.
 Alternatively, the [map navigation](./map-navigation.md) offers an additional but less flexible layout.
-The new [application](./application.md) component is even more flexible, has a modular approach and introduces new features.
+The new [application](./application.md) component released February 2024 is even more flexible, has a modular approach and introduces new features.
 Hence, we highly recommend using the new application frame.

 ![Basic navigation overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=984-33226&mode=design&t=SxUA6AcHswBAiIzi-11)